Telecom Italia shares skid after company omits core profit guidance for 2020

-MILAN (Reuters) - Shares in Telecom Italia (TIM) (TLIT.MI) fell 7% on Tuesday after Italy’s biggest phone group gave no guidance on its 2020 core profit target as it reported a drop in first-quarter earnings.
+MILAN, May 19 (Reuters) - Shares in Telecom Italia (TIM) fell 7% on Tuesday after Italy’s biggest phone group gave no guidance on its 2020 core profit target as it reported a drop in first-quarter earnings.

 The company confirmed its financial guidance for 2021-2022 but made no reference to its 2020 core profit target, leading analysts to believe that this year’s EBITDA guidance had been dropped.